heyy-sohail/heyy-sohail/README.md

 - 👋 Hi, I’m @heyy-sohail
 - 👀 I’m interested in ...Learing new things
-- 🌱 I’m currently learning ...Java
+- 🌱 I’m currently learning ...css
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...Sohaildboss@gmail.com
 - 😄 Pronouns: ...